 Budapest is a vibrant city of 1.74 million inhabitants.
-The city itself is 202.7 square miles and is similar in size to Tulsa, Oklahoma and Colorado Springs, Colorado although its population is closer in size to Philadelphia, Pennsylvania's.
+The city itself is 202.7 square miles and is similar in size to Tulsa, Oklahoma and Colorado Springs, Colorado although its population is closer in size to that of Philadelphia, Pennsylvania.
 About 17% of Hungary's population lives in Budapest proper, but 3.3 million people live in the greater Budapest Metropolitan Area, so about 33% of Hungary's population lives fairly close to the city.